Computer Technology Faculty

 - Experience teaching and/or training various subjects within the discipline.

-- Demonstrated commitment working with and supporting students from historically marginalized communities (people of color, LGBTQ+ community members, veterans, first-generation graduates, people with disabilities, etc.).
+- Demonstrated commitment working with and supporting students from diverse populations, which may include but are not limited to, historically marginalized communities (people of color, LGBTQ+ community members, veterans, first generation graduates, people with disabilities, etc.).

 - Demonstrate a growth mindset regarding professional development.